jeanCarloMachado/PythonSearch/README.md

 - collect pieces of actionable text in the internet and add them to python dictionaries
-- search and execute them
+- search them using a ML based ranking that minimizes your search time
+- Run the searched entries, with customizeable actions
 - add shortcuts to actions
 - add custom types and actions